PGM-Lab/InferPy/docs/notes/guideinference.rst

-Finally we can access to the dictionary with the posterior distributions:
+Finally we can access to the parameters of the posterior distributions:

 .. literalinclude:: ../../examples/docs/guideinference/1.py
    :language: python3
-   :lines: 64-65
+   :lines: 62-67

 Custom Loss function
 ---------------------------------

 Following InferPy guiding principles, users can further configure the inference algorithm.
 For example, we might be interested in defining our own function to minimise.
-As an example, we define the following function taking as input parameters the instances of the P and Q models, and the dictionary with the observations.
+As an example, we define the following function taking as input parameters the random variables of the P and Q models (we assume that their sample sizes are consistent with the plates in the mdoel).
 Note that the output of this function must be a tensor.

 .. literalinclude:: ../../examples/docs/guideinference/1.py
    :language: python3
-   :lines: 75-100
+   :lines: 77-89